-13.0 Interactions Between Environmental Factors
+14.0 Interactions Between Environmental Factors

-13.1 INTRODUCTION
+14.1 INTRODUCTION

 All environmental factors are interlinked to a degree such that interrelationships exist on numerous levels.
 Interactions within the study area can be one-way interactions, two-way interactions and multiple-phase interactions which can be influenced by the proposed development.
 As this EIAR document has been prepared by a number of specialist consultants an important aspect of the EIA process is to ensure that interactions between the various disciplines have been taken into consideration.
-This chapter of the EIAR was prepared by Paul Turley, BA, MRUP, Dip Environmental & Planning Law, MIPI, Executive Director with John Spain Associates.
+This chapter of the EIAR was prepared by Paul Turley, BA, MRUP, Dip Environmental & Planning Law, MIPI, Executive Director with John Spain Associates, with specific reference to each individual chapter of the EIAR.